quantiom/onionhook-menu/README.md

 # onionhook-menu

-Menu for the "onionhook" CS:GO, Garry's Mod and TF2 hack.
+Menu for the "onionhook" CS:GO, Garry's Mod and TF2 hack, but it can be used for anything.
 I've stopped working on it in mid/late 2019 because cheating is boring.

 ## Usage